huongntt309/TNMT_NLP_API_service/README.md

 ## Overview
 The TNMT API Service is designed to provide various functionalities for classifying and summarizing Natural Resources and Environment news articles.
 It offers endpoints for classifying articles, summarizing content, and combining both classification and summarization.

-## Installation and Usage
+## Installation and Setup
-To use the TNMT API Service, you have two options:
+To run the TNMT API Service, you should using Docker

-### Option 1: Docker
 1. Ensure you have Docker installed on your system.
     Or download at https://www.docker.com/products/docker-desktop/
 2. Pull the TNMT API Docker image from Docker Hub: